Laurentian Society: Relations with other societies

 In the 1970s, the Saint Vincent de Paul Society (VDP Society) had no rooms in College, so it used the rooms that the Laurentian had in House 4.
 The Laurentian society was not very active at the time, so efforts were made to be more active and relevant so as to justify the holding of the rooms.

 The Laurentian Society, together with those of the Irish society, and "An Cumann Gaelach", provided much of the spectators at Gaelic games on campus.
-Indeed, "[t]he Cumann Gaelach and the Laurentian Society provided the focal point for the Gaelic Athletic Association club in Trinity College] activities."
+Indeed, "[t]he Cumann Gaelach and the Laurentian Society provided the focal point for the Gaelic Athletic Association club in Trinity College activities".

-The Laurentian Society has also co-operated with many other societies in the realisation of different events.
+The Laurentian Society also co-operated with many other societies in the realisation of different events.
 For example, on 2 November 2011, together with the University Philosophical Society's Master Class Series, it invited the American speaker Ryan Bomberger, who gave a talk about how abortion affects the African American community in the United States.

 Revival of the society

-Between the years 2002-3 and 2010–11 the Society ceased to exist, so it no longer appeared in the Dublin University Calendar.
-During the academic year 2010–11 a group of students tried to revive the Society, but the Central Societies Committee rejected this proposal.
-A second attempt was made at the early beginning of academic year 2011–12, and on 12 September 2011 the Society was granted provisional recognition as a cultural society, in time for Freshers' Week 2011.
-Since then, the Laurentian Society has been described as a vital society and one of the "visible pinpoints of light among younger age groups" of Irish Catholics.
-On 19 March 2013, the Central Societies Committee granted the Society full recognition at the Annual General Meeting.
+Between the years 2002-3 and 2010–11, the society ceased to exist, so it no longer appeared in the Dublin University Calendar.
+During the academic year 2010–11 a group of students tried to revive the society, but the Central Societies Committee rejected this proposal.
+A second attempt was made at the early beginning of academic year 2011–12, and on 12 September 2011 the society was granted provisional recognition as a cultural society, in time for Freshers' Week 2011.
+Since then, the Laurentian Society has been described as a "vital society" and one of the "visible pinpoints of light among younger age groups" of Irish Catholics.
+On 19 March 2013, the Central Societies Committee granted the society full recognition at the Annual General Meeting.